-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Port of Benton, as of and for the year ended December 31, 2017, and the related notes to the financial statements, which collectively comprise the Port's basic financial statements, and have issued our report thereon dated September 10, 2018.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Port of Benton, as of and for the year ended December 31, 2018, and the related notes to the financial statements, which collectively comprise the Port's basic financial statements, and have issued our report thereon dated September 18, 2019.
+As discussed in Note 1 to the financial statements, during the year ended December 31, 2018, the Port implemented Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.